mikeireland/dcs/simulation/readme.md

 in Simulation folder set up a virtual environemnt

 > cd dcs/simulation
-> python3.12 -m venv myenv
+> python3.12 -m venv venv

 Or setup the environment with whatever python you want.
 But note this was tested with Python 3.12.4